-- Select whether this is a global or location-based policy.
-If you select location-based, click Add, select the locations to which you want to assign the policy, then click OK to add them to the list. - 8 Configure the policy-specific settings, then click Next until you reach the Summary page.
-For information about a policy's settings, you can click Help > Current Page in ZENworks Control Center, or you can see Chapter A, "Security Policy Settings," on page 99.
+Select whether this is a global or location-based policy.
+If you select location-based, click Add, select the locations to which you want to assign the policy, then click OK to add them to the list.

+8 Configure the policy-specific settings, then click Next until you reach the Summary page.
+For information about a policy's settings, you can click Help > Current Page in ZENworks Control Center, or you can see Policy Settings.

 - 9 On the Summary page, review the information to make sure it is correct.
 If it is incorrect, click the Back button to revisit the appropriate wizard page and make changes.
 If it is correct, select either of the following options (if desired), then click Finish. - Create as Sandbox: Select this option to create the policy as a Sandbox version.
 The Sandbox version is isolated from users and devices until you publish it.
 For example, you can assign it to users and devices, but it is applied only after you publish it.
 You can also use the Sandbox version to test the policy on devices you've designated as test devices.
-For information, see Chapter 10, "Testing Security Policies," on page 41. - Define Additional Properties: Select this option to display the policy's property pages.
-These pages let you define system requirements that must be met before the policy can be assigned to a device, assign the policy to users and devices, and add the policy to policy groups. - 10 To test the policy before assigning it to users and devices, see Chapter 10, "Testing Security Policies," on page 41 - 11 To assign the policy to users and devices, see Chapter 11, "Assigning Security Policies," on page 43.
+For information, see Testing Security Policies. - Define Additional Properties: Select this option to display the policy's property pages.
+These pages let you define system requirements that must be met before the policy can be assigned to a device, assign the policy to users and devices, and add the policy to policy groups. - 10 To test the policy before assigning it to users and devices, see Testing Security Policies - 11 To assign the policy to users and devices, see Assigning Security Policies.

-1 Testing Security Policies
+1 1 Testing Security Policies